vinay06vinay/Path-Planning-of-A-Point-Robot-Using-Dijkstra-Algorithm/readme.md

+# Introduction
+Dijkstra Algorithm is used to find the shortest path between two nodes in a graph.

-# Instructions to Run the Code :
+# Instructions to Run the Code

-1. From the extracted zip file, take out the "vinay06_Project2.py" file and open any Python IDE
-3. If Python IDE is used, please click on the run button Note : Before running please make sure whether these libraries are installed in the system : numpy,cv2,matplotlib,time,pygame.
+Download the source code named **dijkstra.py** from the code folder inside the repository.
+If Python IDE is used, please click on the run button
+Note : Before running please make sure whether these libraries are installed in the system : numpy,cv2,matplotlib,time,pygame.
 Any Library not present can be by typing below command in terminal window using pip:

        pip install pygame

-## Input Format for Two Test Cases : Click on enter after entering a value at each prompt

 ### Test Case 1 :
+	# Please enter the following for each prompt once the code is executed.
+Press enter after each value entered
 	Enter the x-coordinate of start node
 	 6
 	Enter the y-coordinate of start node